Hello Sunshine (Super Furry Animals song): Music video

 An animated music video was produced for "Hello Sunshine", directed by Pete Fowler, Neil McFarland and Passion Pictures and featuring Fowler's cartoon drawings.

 The video begins with the sun rising over a country landscape.
 A small, blue, 'Hello Sunshine' winged horse flies across the sky and is watched by a man holding a 1:16 scale model kit for the same horse.
 The picture of the horse on the box flies away as he looks at it and lands on one of five hot air balloons flown by cartoon representations of the Super Furry Animals.
 The video cuts to a brief shot of a man staring through a shop window at an advertising display featuring models of the 'Hello Sunshine' horse before we see Gruff Rhys coming across a huge statue of the same horse in his car.
 The next shot shows the 'Hello Sunshine' horse forming part of a stained glass window in a place of worship as a priest urges his followers (all dressed in dark blue with a gold pendant of the 'Hello Sunshine' horse around their necks) to help him cause two rockets at either side of him to rise into the air and explode in the clouds.
 These rockets cause a thunder storm.
-The resultant lightning strikes an 'Hello Sunshine' horse as it flies through the air and a duplicate horse is created.
+The resultant lightning strikes a 'Hello Sunshine' horse as it flies through the air and a duplicate horse is created.
 This happens repeatedly until the sky is full of small horses which fly out of the storm and towards the Super Furries' hot air balloons.
 The last section shows the band playing "Hello Sunshine" and being confronted by the 'Hello Sunshine' horse who Rhys strokes on the nose.
 The video appears on the DVD release of the band's greatest hits album Songbook: The Singles, Vol. 1.